thymeleaf/thymeleaf-docs/docs/tutorials/usingthymeleaf.md

 =================

-Thymeleaf works thanks to a DOM processing engine and a series of processors –one for each type of node that needs to apply logic– that modify the document's DOM tree in order to create the results you expect by combining this tree with your data.
+Thymeleaf works thanks to a DOM processing engine and a series of processors
+---one for each type of node that needs to apply logic--- that modify the document's DOM tree in order to create the results you expect by combining this tree with your data.

-It also includes –by default– a cache that stores parsed templates, this is, the DOM trees resulting from reading and parsing template files before processing them.
+It also includes ---by default--- a cache that stores parsed templates, this is, the DOM trees resulting from reading and parsing template files before processing them.
 This is especially useful when working in a web application, and builds on the following concepts: